What Passwordless Authentication Prevents?

-Regardless of what method hackers deploy, the goal of any social engineering attack is to extract login credential to a victim’s account.
+Regardless of what method hackers deploy, the goal of any social engineering attack is to extract login credentials to a victim’s account.
 By eliminating credentials from the authentication equation, there is no longer a target for a social engineering campaign.

 What is Keylogger Malware?

 A Keylogger Attack involves the illicit use of a keystroke logging program to record and capture passwords.
-Hackers can infect a machine with a keylogger by planting them in legitimate websites or in phishing messages.
+Hackers can infect a machine with a keylogger by planting them on legitimate websites or in phishing messages.
 The seemingly innocuous content of the web page or message contains commands to download a keylogger file that a user can activate with a simple click.